 Encourage your kids to view them as pets.
 Without the time and effort – they grow ‘poorly ick’ and subsequently let you down.
 It’s a metaphor for life – you get out what you put in!
 (Did we mention the life lessons!)

-Principally, the VW Beetle is comprised of a floor pan onto which the body is bolted.
-With the addition of an air-cooled engine in the back and rear wheel drive.
-In whichever guise you decide to purchase you will be buying a vehicle that lends itself to getting your hands dirty and maintaining it yourself.
+Principally, the VW Beetle comprises a floor pan onto which the body is bolted, with the addition of an air-cooled engine in the back and rear-wheel drive.
+In whichever guise you decide to purchase you will be buying a vehicle that involves you getting your hands dirty and maintaining it yourself.

-Fors and Against the VW Beetle as a First Car
+Pros and Cons of Choosing a VW Beetle as Your First Car

 - They aren’t for everyone – honestly if they are used to the creature comforts of a modern car, and putting in no more effort than filling it with fuel and occasionally sticking some air in the tires on a garage forecourt, it properly isn’t for your teen,

-- They, like any classic car, are not burgeoning with safety features of modern cars – they come from a time when everything was slower and there were fewer cars on the road.
-The reality is that your teen will not be as safe as they would be in a more modern car,
+- They, like any classic car, are not burgeoning with the safety features of modern cars (e.g. ABS, airbags, crumple zones etc.) – they come from a time when everything was slower and there were fewer cars on the road.
+The reality is that your teen will not be as safe in a classic as they would be in a more modern car,

 - They can be cold and impractical to drive throughout the winter months,

-- They will require an element of maintenance.
+- They will require an element of regular maintenance.

 VW Beetle Earl in the Snow Credit: Meg Cave